corelabbr/corelab-api-challenge/README.md

-# API Projetct With Docker, Prisma, Typescript and NodeJS
+# API Project With Docker, Prisma, Typescript and NodeJS

 ## To run aplication, follow steps in your terminal: